K

 Market Dynamics:

-- The five largest customers accounted for approximately 28% of International Developed Markets net sales in 2024.
+• The five largest customers in this segment accounted for approximately 27% of International Developed Markets net sales in 2025.

 Emerging Markets